Vittor-Javidan/EarthLog/docs/backlog.md

     - Add a rule to on GPSInput to chose between: 'altitude only', 'coordinate onyly', 'coordinate and altitude', where the user cannot change this.

 - Inputs:
+    - Marker Input:
+        - A simple imput that allow the user to place a marker on the map with a desccription, to register points of interest.
+        - Need to specialize markers into distinct categories (eg: measurement, urban structures, usefull icons) for better data organization.
     - Poligon input:
         - 1. If the poligon has one point, it must be represented as a normal GPS coordinate on the map, with the accuracy radius.
         - 2. If the poligon has two points, it must be represented as a line on the map,  with the accuracy radius on both extremes.